rabbitmq/ra/docs/internals/INTERNALS.md

 is created.
 It takes an arbitrary map of configuration parameters.
 The parameters are application-specific.

-### apply/4
+### apply/3

-`apply/4` is the primary function that is called for every command in the Raft log.
-It takes Raft state machine metadata as a map (most importantly the Raft index and current term), a command, a list of effects (see below) and the current state.
+`apply/3` is the primary function that is called for every command in the Raft log.
+It takes Raft state machine metadata as a map (most importantly the Raft index and current term), a command and the current state.

-It must return the new state, a list of effects and a reply.
+It must return the new state, a list of effects (in execution order) and a reply.
 Replies will be returned to the caller only if they performed a synchronous call or they requested an asynchronous notification using `ra:pipeline_command/{3/4}`.